 06 // Rolex GMT-Master (II) - An authentic pilot's watch developed in the 1950s, but now it's essentially a Submariner that keeps time across three time zones and has some great bezel color schemes (are you an all-black or a Batman, Pepsi, Coke, or Root Beer kind of person?).
 Slightly more interesting and rare than the ubiquitous Subs, and slightly more purposeful.

-05 // IWC Portuguese - About a clean of a chronograph as you'll ever find, backed up by an impressive legacy in German watchmaking.
+05 // IWC Portuguese - About as clean of a chronograph as you'll ever find, backed up by an impressive legacy in Swiss watchmaking.
 The Portugieser falls nicely on the dressier side of watches, but would still look right at home with its tee shirt wearing owner palming an In-N-Out Double-Double.

 04 // Patek Philippe Calatrava Small Seconds - It's so incredibly simple and elegant and thin and luxurious and understated and is absolutely perfect in every way.